Search results for:

 You will enter those values within the second set of quotes of each line.

-While this guide is for information on how to be able to migrate a WordPress installation yourself, there are also third party tools and plugins available for use to clone an installation to or from another host, making the processes a bit simpler.
+While this guide is for information on how to migrate a WordPress installation yourself, there are also third-party tools and plugins available for use to clone an installation to or from another host, making the processes a bit simpler.

-Hostwinds also offers migration assistance to hosts with us at no additional charge.
-If you would like our technicians’ assistance with migrating your site, all that would be required is a technical support ticket with either access details to your old host, or let us know where we can find a backup of your data.
+Hostwinds also offer migration assistance to hosts with us at no additional charge.
+If you would like our technicians' assistance with migrating your site, all required is a technical support ticket with either access details to your old host or let us know where we can find a backup of your data.